dsheedes/cd_notifications/README.md

-                use_progress = true, --Do you want a progress bar on the notification? stack = true, --Do you want this notification to stack? sound = 'notification.ogg', --Choose a sound file name from the [sound] folder.
-                --icon = 'fas fa-bell', --The icon displayed on the notification. use_html = true, --Do you want to allow the use of html in the title and message? fields = {
+                use_progress = true, --Do you want a progress bar on the notification? stack = true, --Do you want this notification to stack? sound = 'notification.ogg', --Choose a sound file name from the [sound] folder. icon = 'fas fa-bell', --The icon displayed on the notification. use_html = true, --Do you want to allow the use of html in the title and message? fields = {
                     use_icon = true, --Do you want the icon to be visible on the notification?